geritwagner/digital-tickler/readme.md

 # Features

 - Cross-platform, tested on Ubuntu.
+- Based on flat files, no additional database.
+Easy to backup and restore.
 - Supports symlinks to avoid moving large files or folders (and triggering long sync-processes of Dropbox).
 - Automatically creates and updates bookmarks in Nautilus (Linux) if regular template-directories are provided.